sylvain-meunier/stageL3/Rapport/rapport.typ

 One can notice that $E = id$ implies, by the hypothesis that $E$ acts as an oracle, that the theoretical and actual values are the same, or that the performance is a perfect interpretation of the piece.
 Since real players do not make such performance, we can expect a relevant estimator to act rather differently than the identity function.

 Moreover, $E$ is not a function : its expression only has to be fixed when computing the numerical resolution for the $argmin$.
 Hence, an given output can depends on several previous outputs.
 In an extreme case, $E$ can even be a transcripting system.
 However, in our problem of tempo estimation, we do not have as much constraints as in transcription.\
-Indeed, the following figures displays two transcription A and B, the latter being incorrect with regards to usual transcription convention, and their corresponding tempo curves.\
+Indeed, the following figures displays two transcription A and B and their corresponding tempo curves.
+The latter transcription is actually incorrect with regards to usual transcription convention, with inconsistent duration for a measure that do not match the indicated time signature, and increased reading complexity with respect to transcription A.\

-One can notice that these are quite similar, and in fact, a human being could not tell them apart, as shown by @tempo_distance.

 #grid(
   align: bottom,